philogicae/torrent-search-mcp/README.md

 -   Tools:
     -   Search for torrents on ThePirateBay, Nyaa and YggTorrent
     -   Get info for a specific torrent by id
-    -   Get magnet link for a specific torrent by id
+    -   Get magnet link or torrent file for a specific torrent by id

 ## Setup